-As part of his vision for Washington, Pierre L’Enfant conceived of the National Mall as a bustling ceremonial avenue of embassies and other distinguished buildings.
-Today’s 2-mile, 700-acre stretch of land extending westward from the base of the Capitol to the Potomac River, just behind the Lincoln Memorial, fulfills that dream to some extent.
-Ten Smithsonian buildings, plus the National Gallery of Art and its Sculpture Garden, and a stray government building (Department of Agriculture), stake out the Mall’s northern border along Constitution Avenue and southern border along Independence Avenue.
+As part of his vision for Washington, Pierre L’Enfant conceived of the National Mall as a bustling ceremonial avenue of distinguished buildings.
+Today’s 2-mile, 700-acre stretch of land extending westward from the base of the Capitol to the Potomac River, just behind the Lincoln Memorial, fulfills that dream.
+Eleven Smithsonian buildings, plus the National Gallery of Art and its Sculpture Garden, and a stray government building (Department of Agriculture), stake out the Mall’s northern border along Constitution Avenue and its southern border along Independence Avenue.
 More than 2,000 American elm trees shade the pebbled walkways paralleling Jefferson and Madison drives.
-In a single year, more than 25 million tourists and locals crisscross the Mall as they visit the Smithsonian museums; hustle to work; exercise; participate in whatever festival, event, or demonstration is taking place on the Mall that day; or simply go for a stroll—just as L’Enfant envisioned, perhaps.
+In a single year, more than 35 million tourists and locals crisscross the Mall as they visit the Smithsonians, hustle to work, exercise, participate in whatever festival, event, or demonstration is taking place that day, or simply go for a stroll—just as L’Enfant envisioned, perhaps.